 Enrollment Verification +−

-Student transcripts comprise academic information pertaining to the completion of degree requirements.
+Permanent records are transcripts comprising academic information pertaining to the completion of a student’s program of study.

 Changes to Records